-The Header contains general information associated to the whole package: identifier of SIP (created during SIP construction , unicity to be checked among the Producer-Archive Project), type of SIP (checked against the SIP constraints where it has been defined).
+The Header contains general information associated to the whole package: identifier of SIP (created during SIP construction , uniqueness to be checked within the Producer-Archive Project), type of SIP (checked against the SIP constraints where it has been defined).
 The Producer Source ID and the Producer-Archive Project ID make links with the MOT where they have been defined (the Producer-Archive Project ID is the ID of the root node in the MOT).

 Table 6-3: SIP-COROT-N0-HK SIP Manifest – Information Package Map